 We advise people who contact us from all over the world that the best course of action is to have the endoscopy and x-ray tests performed locally and then contact us to advise the most appropriate treatment, including surgery (if that is what is required).
 Your own family physician should be able to arrange the necessary ‘basic’ tests.

-If those tests indicate that a hiatus hernia exists, then contact The British Hernia Centre with those results and we will be happy to advise on how best to proceed.
+If those tests indicate that a hiatus hernia (hiatal hernia) exists, then contact The British Hernia Centre with those results and we will be happy to advise on how best to proceed.